 Done!
 The look is a slightly bronzed face, with lots of lashes.
 Not doing eyeshadow and eyeliner saves tons of time, so this is a quickly and easy look.

 As a makeup artist/product junkie, I get a lot of samples.
-And while sometimes I can tell a lot by a sample, I often need more product to make a judgment call.
-So I will attempt to do sample blogs whenever I can to share what I have learned about the products.
+Sometimes I can tell a lot by a sample, but often I need more product to make a judgment call.
+So I’ll attempt to do sample blogs whenever I can to share what I’ve learned about products I’ve tried.
 I’ll compile a bunch of mini-reviews and we’ll go from there.
 Sound good?

-(When I went to review all of the samples that had piled up in my house, I realized the post would be too long, so I’ll have to split it up.)
+(When I went to review all of the samples that had piled up in my house, I realized this post would be too long, so I’ll have to split it up.)

 Sample 1: Ole Henricksen Truth Revealed Super Creme SPF 15

 I’ve never bought a full sized Ole product, but I always love trying them.
-This face creme is light but moisturizing and it doesn’t get sticky or leave a residue.
+This face cream is light but moisturizing, and it doesn’t get sticky or leave a residue.
 It also smells strongly like Necco Wafers, which is odd…but not bad (at least in my book).
-It’s an anti-aging creme and contains collagen boosting micro algae, wrinkle fighting tripeptide-5 and omega 3 “happiness concentrate.”
-So maybe it’s not Necco Wafers I smell, it’s happiness.
+It’s an anti-aging moisturizer and contains collagen boosting micro algae, wrinkle fighting tripeptide-5 and omega 3 “happiness concentrate.”
+So maybe it’s not Necco Wafers I smell–it’s happiness.
 Some might say it’s the same thing (and by “some”, I mean Necco Wafer fanatics).

-It’s $65 for a 1.7 oz jar, so I think this one is somewhat of a splurge for most people.
+It’s $65 for a 1.7 oz jar, so I think this one is a splurge for most people.
 But happiness (concentrate) in a jar?
 You can’t put a price tag on that.

 Sample 2: Shiseido Refining Makeup Primer